KaranParelkar/MorphoMAC-/README.md

 Steps for Using the Tool:

 1.Ensure Python 3 is installed on your system.

 2.Clone or download the script from GitHub.

 3.Open a terminal and navigate to the directory containing the script.

-3.Make the script executable using the command: chmod +x morphomac.py.
+4.Make the script executable using the command: chmod +x morphomac.py.

+5.Gain the root access for running this tool by simply using command: sudo su

-4.Run the script using the command: ./morphomac.py.
+6.Run the script using the command: python3 morphomac.py.

-5.Follow the on-screen instructions to choose the network interface and input the new MAC address.
+7.Follow the on-screen instructions to choose the network interface and input the new MAC address.

-6.The tool will display messages indicating the MAC address change process.
+8.The tool will display messages indicating the MAC address change process.

-7.Verify the MAC address change using the ifconfig command.
+9.Verify the MAC address change using the ifconfig command.

 Installation: